 Affiliate links help to support my website and the free recipe content I provide.
 A percentage of any purchase you make via these links will go towards buying ingredients, photography supplies and server space, as well as all the other expenses involved in running a large cooking website.
 Thank you very much for browsing!

-- 1 bunch kale, washed and chopped into bite-sized pieces
+- 2 bunches kale, washed and chopped into bite-sized pieces (tough stems removed)

 - 6-8 cloves garlic